-Best Selling Christian Author Rachel Held Evans Dead At 37
+Best-Selling Christian Author Rachel Held Evans Dead At 37

 — Elizabeth Dias (@elizabethjdias) May 4, 2019

-In mid-April, Evans’ husband Daniel informed fans via his wife’s website that she had been hospitalized.
+In mid-April, Evans’ husband, Daniel, informed fans via his wife’s website that she had been hospitalized.
 While she was being treated for an infection, doctors discovered she was suffering constant seizures.
 The situation escalated quickly and doctors placed Evans into a medically induced coma.
 Unfortunately, she never awoke.
 Her brain quickly began to swell and while doctors did what they could, it was too late to save her.

 In an emotional post, Daniel thanked fans for the support they’d offered him and the couple’s children.